news

 3. Lobby/educate against the use (and development) of nuclear power and nuclear weapons, locally, nationally, and globally.
 Support: the immediate decommissioning of existing nuclear plants and neutralization of nuclear materials, no-first-use nuke policies, nuclear disarmament and arms reduction policies, uranium mining bans, etc.

-4. Reduce your consumption of wheat/grain-based products, and never waste food.
-(Ukraine is an agricultural “bread basket” of the world, and its ability to grow grains and other foods will be severely impacted by the war, affecting the food supply and food prices everywhere.)
-If you have a little space and a little time, grow some food plants on your land/yard/windowsills—ideally enough that you can share some with others.
+5. Reduce your consumption of wheat/grain-based products, and never waste food.
+(Ukraine is an agricultural “bread basket” of the world, and its ability to grow grains and other foods has been severely impacted by the war, affecting the food supply and food prices everywhere.)
+If you have a little space and a little time, grow some food plants on your land/yard or windowsills—ideally enough that you can share some with others.
 Support local organic farmers and small farms, as well food banks/pantries, gleaning groups, and food security and hunger organizations, locally and globally.

-6. Plant some sunflowers this spring or summer.
+6. Plant some sunflowers (organic seeds) this spring or summer.

 Share